jingyingwang/jingyingwang.github.io/content/posts/aboutme.md

 ---

 * pronouns: they/them
-* junior at yale college
+* senior at yale college
 * math and english major
 * 📍 new haven, ct